usnistgov/FIPS201/_FIPS201/authentication.md

 Some of the characteristics of the PKI-CAK authentication mechanism are as follows:

-- requires the use of certificate status-checking infrastructure
+- requires the use of certificate status checking infrastructure
 - highly resistant to credential forgery
 - low resistance to use of unaltered card by non-owner
 - usable with contact and contactless readers